brichu26/block-project/README.md

 # Content Management System with Summarization Capabilities

 This system provides multiple summarization techniques for text content, with evaluation metrics to compare their effectiveness.
 A key feature is the implementation of an LLM-based evaluation pipeline that provides detailed, human-like assessment of summary quality.
+The system also simulates running up against LLM context window limits on a smaller scale to test summarization effectiveness under constraints.

 ## Prerequisites